paris-saclay-cds/ramp-board/README.md

 ## Set up the database

-Postgres databases: one for test and one for dev
+Postgres databases: one for test and one for dev.
-Install postgres and create two databases (`createdb db_name`)
+1. Install postgres and create two databases (`createdb db_name`)
-Set up environment variables:
+2. Set up environment variables:
 * `DATABOARD_DB_URL`: SQLALCHEMY_DATABASE_URI for the dev database, e.g. `postgresql://localhost/db_name`
 * `DATABOARD_DB_URL_TEST`: SQLALCHEMY_DATABASE_URI for the test database
+* `DATABOARD_TEST`: `True` if you want to use the test database, `False` else.
-Upgrade the dev database with: `python manage.py db upgrade`
+3. Upgrade the dev database with: `python manage.py db upgrade`

 ### Migrations
 Run: `python manage.py db migrate`.
 It creates a migration file in `migrations/versions/`